richardsonian/RadioTransfer/README.md

 ## See our progress!
 We've made branches at each of our milestones so you can see the major progression of the mod.
 So far the branches are:
 - __Demo__: Learning how to write minecraft mods.
 Added a block, a few items, and a gui/inventory for the block.
 Wrote a lot of framework for the rest of the mod.
-- singleBlockFunctionalDemo: The core functionality of the mod working!
+- __singleBlockFunctionalDemo__: The core functionality of the mod working!
 Two blocks that can wirelessly transmit items with frequency and priority selection.
-- multiblockDemo: a demo with placeholder textures and no functionality of a master/slave system for recognition of multiblock structures.
+- __multiblockDemo__: a demo with placeholder textures and no functionality of a master/slave system for recognition of multiblock structures.

+## For Mr. Poles to play (aka for n00bs)
+1. Make a new single player world with creative mode
+2. Press E to open the creative mode inventory
+3. Navigate to the miscellaneous tab
+__Demo__
+4. Find the Demo Block and place it anywhere in the world.
+It has a basic inventory, and that's about it.
+__singleBlockFunctionalDemo__
+4. Find the Transmitter and Receiver blocks and place them in the world.
+Now you may interact with their frequencies and priority, as well as (of course) a fully functioning transmitter/receiver communications framework.
+5. Put something in the transmitter, and watch the magic send it to the receiver(s).
+__multiblockDemo__
+4. Drag the radio, tx controller, rx controller, encoder, and decoder blocks into your inventory
+5. Place all of the blocks adjacent to each other (in no particular order)
+6. This multiblock system is a radio setup, and now you may place items in the encoder, which sends them to the transmitter, whose settings can be adjusted in the gui.
+The reverse of this process occurs on the receiver/decoder side.